RES

 Project Overview:

-An example of such rapid change occurred in 1971 when five pairs of Italian wall lizards were transferred from the islet of Pod Kopište to the nearby island of Pod Mrčaru in the Lastovo archipelago in the Adriatic Sea.
-On Pod Mrčaru, where this species had not previously been present, the newly introduced population of lizards faced different environmental conditions that led to visible changes in morphology and behavior over a few decades.
+A notable instance of such rapid evolutionary change occurred in 1971, when five pairs of Italian wall lizards were relocated from the islet of Pod Kopište to the nearby island of Pod Mrčaru, part of the Lastovo archipelago in the Adriatic Sea.
+Pod Mrčaru had no prior population of this species, and the transplanted lizards were exposed to different environmental conditions.
+Over the ensuing decades, these conditions led to significant changes in their morphology and behavior.

-The research yielded significant insights into the speed at which evolutionary processes can occur.
-Results indicated that phenotypic traits related to head shape, such as jaw size and structure, are moderately to highly heritable.
-Genomic analysis confirmed that the populations of Pod Mrčaru and Pod Kopište are genetically distinct, identifying 18 loci likely under selection and associated with divergent phenotypic characteristics and ecological differences.
-These adaptations indicate a strong selective pressure that compelled the Pod Mrčaru lizards to adapt to new dietary and ecological conditions.
+The research yielded important insights into the pace of evolutionary change.
+Findings revealed that phenotypic traits related to head morphology, such as jaw size and structure, exhibit moderate to high heritability.
+Genomic analyses further confirmed that the Pod Mrčaru and Pod Kopište populations are genetically distinct, identifying 18 loci likely under selection and associated with differences in phenotype and ecological adaptation.
+These traits reflect strong selective pressures, particularly those faced by Pod Mrčaru lizards as they adapted to new dietary and environmental conditions.

 Summary:

-The “Genomic Aspects of Rapid Evolution in the Italian Wall Lizard” project explored the genetic basis of rapid evolution in the Italian wall lizard (Podarcis siculus) after its relocation to a new island.
-Results revealed significant morphological and genetic adaptations related to dietary and environmental shifts, demonstrating how evolutionary changes can occur within a short timeframe.
+The project “Genomic Aspects of Rapid Evolution in the Italian Wall Lizard” investigated the genetic foundations of rapid evolutionary change in the Italian wall lizard (Podarcis siculus) following its relocation to a new island environment.
+The study uncovered notable morphological and genetic adaptations linked to shifts in diet and habitat, demonstrating how evolutionary changes can occur within a short timeframe.